ingram1987/tping/README.md

 # tping
 tping, or TrackPing, is a utility that will track ping times and export them into a CSV file for further analysis.
 Typical usage is for monitoring a network device or internet connection for latency or drops.
 Currently tping will ping the specified hostname or ip once every 2 seconds, 43200 times, which comes out to around 24 hours.
-This is so you can leave tping running for a day, and then analyze the results.
+You may also use the -c switch to specify the exact ping count. tping is designed so you can leave it running for a day, and then analyze the results at a later time.
 The command can be stopped at any time by pressing ctrl + c. tping depends on .NET Framework 4.0 or greater.

 Usage:
 tping.exe -i [IP|Hostname] -c [Number of pings (Default is 43200)]